wp-plugins/make-me-droid-mobile-app-connector/readme.txt

 2. Make me Droid website

 == Changelog ==

+= 1.10 =
+* Wordpress posts list can now show more than the 10 latest posts.
+Make me Droid app "fetch more" capability can handle it to read posts 10 by 10.

 = 1.9 =
 * Removed useless empty spaces or carriage returns from text content.